Customer support(877) 777-0450

 Pros of Series LLC

 As mentioned, the primary benefit of a series LLC is to divide a single LLC’s assets across different entities for liability protection.
-While you could technically register a new LLC for each asset to get this result, forming a single LLC series with the Secretary of State office is much faster.
+While you could technically register a new LLC for each asset to get this result, forming a single LLC series with the Secretary of State office or through LLC formation services is much faster.

 Additionally, a series allows an LLC to branch out into different industries or objectives.
 This allows you to create distinct positions and roles that can apply to one cell LLC but not the other while keeping the companies under the same umbrella of protection and limited liability.